vinnilla/Lan-Party/README.md

 ##### Approach:
 Main landing page allows users to register or login to a pre-existing account.
-Once registered/logged in, the users are sent to the main game screen where they are presented with the option to start the game solo, or join a room to play cooperatively.
+Once registered/logged in, the users are sent to the main game screen where they are presented with the option to start the game solo, join a room to play cooperatively, or edit their profile (can choose a avatar color.)
 * If co-op is selected, users can type in the name of the room to join (if no room exists, a new room is created.)
 * Only 4 players can play together.